mwfj/CMU_15213_CSAPP3E_Lab/6.Malloc_lab/README.md

    Notice that no data are actually transferred between disk and memory.
 For this reason, pages in areas that are mapped to anonymous files are sometimes called ***demand-zero pages***.

+These entities are kept in a ***page cache hash table***, allowing for quick lookup when said data is needed.
+Dirty data is periodically written to the backing store(i.e., to a specific file for file data, or to swap space for anonymous regions) by background threads(called `pdflush`), thus ensuring the modified data eventually is written back to persistent storage.
+This background activity either takes place after a certain time period or if too many pages are consider ed dirty.

 In either case, once a virutal page is initialized, it is swapped back and forth between a sepcial swap file maintained by the kernel.
 The swap file is also known as the ***swap space*** or the ***swap area***.

  An important point to realize is that at any point in time, **the swap space bounds the total amount of virtual pages that can be allocated by the currently running processes.**

+In some cases, a system runs low on memory, and Linux has to decide which page to kick out of memory to free up space.
+To do this, Linux uses a modified form of ***2Q replacement***.
+It keeping two lists, and dividing memory between them.

++ When **accessed for the first time**, a page is placed on one queue(called ***inactive list*** in Linux).
++ When it is **re-referenced**, the page is promoted to the other queue(called ***active list*** in Linux).

+When replacement needs to take place, the candidate moves page from the bottom of **active list** to the **inactive list**, keeping the active list is about **two-thirds** of the total page cache size.
+Linux would ideally manage these lists in perfect LRU order, but doing so is costly.
+Thus, as with many operating systems, an **approximation of LRU** similar to the clock replacement algorithm is utilized.

+**The 2Q approach generally behaves quite a bit like LRU, but notably handles the case where a cyclic large-file access occurs by confining the pages of that cyclic access to the inactive list.** Because pages associate with cyclic large-file are **never re-referenced before getting kicked out of memory**, they do not flush out other useful page found in the active list.

 #### Sharing Objects